google/go-attestation/README.md

 ## Status

-Go-Attestation is under active development and **is not** ready for production use.
-Expect API changes at any time.
+Go-Attestation is under active development.
+Expect
+API changes at any time.

 Please note that this is not an official Google product.